Your Moving Abroad Checklist: 13 Things to Remember When Moving Internationally

 What tips do you have for moving internationally?

-If you give yourself enough time to prepare, ship your belongings ahead of time, make copies of important documents, and pack a suitcase with everything you’ll need for the first few weeks in your new home — you’ll make the process a lot smoother.
+If you give yourself enough time to prepare, ship your belongings ahead of time, make copies of important documents, and pack a suitcase with everything you’ll need for the first few weeks in your new home — you’ll make the process of moving to another country a lot smoother.

 Stay positive and be excited for the adventure that lies ahead!